benbjurstrom/pgvector-scout/README.md

     }

     /**
-     * Get the indexable data array for the model.
+     * Get the indexable content for the model.
      */
     public function toSearchableArray(): array
     {